WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • You have information that needs to be configured using custom post types.

-• You want to be able to fully customize your site with flexibility and third-party plugins
+• You want to be able to customize your site with flexibility and third-party plugins fully

-• You want to be in charge of every aspect of your site including content, backups and security
+• You want to be in charge of every aspect of your site, including content, backups and security

 • You need advanced e-commerce features like selling in multiple currencies

-• You need an advanced membership or multilingual site
+• You need an advanced membership site

 • You need deep levels of navigation